shyd/STM32CubeF4/Projects/STM324x9I_EVAL/Applications/STemWin/STemWin_HelloWorld/readme.txt

 http://www.segger.com/emwin-samples.html
 To do this, user has only to replace the file "Basic_HelloWorld.c" into the project workspace by the downloaded one.
-As application, two sample source files are provided (but not linked to the project):
-	STemWin/STemWin_HelloWorld/Src/MEMDEV_WM_Ticker.c
-	STemWin/STemWin_HelloWorld/Src/MOVIE_ShowFeatures.c

 Note that the following user files may need to be updated:
   LCDConf_stm324x9i_eval_MB1046.c